Small Space Foodscape Design Class

 – Closed toed, practical shoes

-– Warm clothes (our warehouse can be chilly in winter)
+– Warm clothes (Kyneton can be chilly in spring)

 Places in this workshop are strictly limited to 8 individuals.
 This will ensure that all participants have plenty of opportunity to ask questions and gain feedback.

-Classes will run from 9am to 4:30pm on both Saturday and Sunday at our warehouse in Burwood, Melbourne.
+Classes will run from 9am to 4:30pm on both Saturday and Sunday at our property in Kyneton, Victoria.